-- Expansion of Career and Workforce Education programs, particularly in advanced manufacturing. - Develop pre-apprenticeship programming with K-12 partners through Bertrand Innovation Center (formally Niles Campus). - Expansion of Health Sciences Education programs, including: - Renovation of existing space at the South Haven Campus to support Physical Therapy Assistant programming and natural sciences curriculum. - Renovation of the existing Benton Harbor space to expand health sciences program opportunities to include a new Respiratory Care program in partnership with Kalamazoo Valley Community College in the next 2 years.
-Respiratory Care is one of many, healthcare professions with a demonstrated staffing shortage within area healthcare organizations. - Renovation to existing space to expand and improve the Sonography and Radiolocation Technician programs.
-The renovation of existing space will allow the Sonography program to offer to additional program certificates which are an added value to program graduates and practicing sonographers in area healthcare organizations.
-Renovations for Radiologic Technology will enhance the program and allow students additional study /debrief space. - Review of existing space at the South Haven Campus to identify opportunities for expansion of College enrollment, programs, and services to meet the workforce needs of the communities served by those campuses, such as Drone Piloting, Craft Brewing, and eSports Competition Space. - Support partnerships with local K-12 district for dual enrollment classes to be offered on Benton Harbor Campus.
+- Expansion of Career and Workforce Education programs, particularly in advanced manufacturing. - Develop pre-apprenticeship programming with K-12 partners through Bertrand Innovation Center (formally Niles Campus). - Expansion of general classroom and faculty office space for expanding programs and targeted growth in Arts & Sciences disciplines, such as English, Math, World Languages, ESL, Philosophy, College Life Skills/First Year Experience, Education, Early Childhood Development, Exercise Science, and Psychology. - Continued investment in Visual & Performing Arts spaces in the Main Building and Mendel Center on the Benton Harbor Campus to build both academic programs and community impact. - Renovation of Science Labs at the South Haven Campus to increase room capacity, safety, and flexibility of course offerings for all students. - Review of existing space at the South Haven Campus to identify opportunities for expansion of College enrollment, programs, and services to meet the workforce needs of the communities served by those campuses, such as Drone Piloting, Craft Brewing, and eSports Competition Space.

+• Support partnerships with local K-12 district for dual enrollment classes to be offered on Benton Harbor Campus.